CAPSTONE-MIBA-G03/MIBA-2023-CAPSTONE-RB-NLP/README.md

 ## Installation

-To begin, make sure these modules are correctly installed and imported in your Python environment:
+To begin, make sure you are using Python3 (ideally Python 3.10.11 to avoid any conflicts).
+Continue by cloning this git repo and installing the necessary dependencies in your Python environment:

 ```bash
 $ python -m venv venv